 Students study the structure and design of multiple human body systems and examine their various interactions.
 They learn how to monitor both voluntary and involuntary body functions.
 Building various organs and tissues using manikins is also a key component of the course.

-Studying the life of a typical family, students learn about and evaluate various medical interventions that can be utilized in the prevention, diagnosis and treatment of disease.
-The focus of the course is on understanding how to maintain a constant healthy state of being.
+Studying the life of a typical family, students learn about and evaluate various medical interventions that can be utilized in the prevention, diagnosis and treatment of disease, focusing on understanding how to maintain a constant healthy state of being.
 Students gain knowledge related to the prevention and treatment of infections and cancer.
 They are exposed to a range of interventions related to immunology, surgery, pharmacology and medical devices.

 This course is designed to build upon the knowledge gained in the Foundation courses.
 Here, the focus is on developing solutions to the health care issues and problems of today and tomorrow.
 Students have the opportunity to work on an independent project with a mentor from a university,hospital, research institution or the biomedical industry.
 They are expected to present their project to an audience of STEM professionals.

 MATHS initiated the BMS curriculum track in 2010.
-For the2011 – 2012 Academic Year, MATHS has offered the three Foundation courses.
-During the 2012 – 2013 Academic Year, the Capstone course will be added.
+Since the 2011 - 2012 Academic Year, MATHS has offered the three Foundation courses, and during the 2012 - 2013 Academic Year, the Capstone course was added.
 The school will provide additional information regarding the implementation timetable as it becomes available.